 Fort Myers Beach

-By Mark M Washburn
+A Colorful History By Mark M Washburn

 The reputation of Fort Myers Beach as a sleepy beach community belies its original roots as home to Indians and a number of adventurers.
 Some of its tumultuous history includes the unlikely combination of pirates, homesteaders, and mosquitoes.
 Today, Estero Island and its sister island, San Carlos, make up the community of Fort Myers Beach.